github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository.md

 {% note %}

-**Note:** You can only create a branch on a repository to which you have push access.
+**Note:** You can only create a branch in a repository to which you have push access.

 {% endnote %}